zopefoundation/persistent/docs/glossary.rst

      that data to be loaded, which is referred to as :term:`activation`.

    volatile attribute
-     Attributes of a persistent object which are *not* caputured as part of its :term:`pickled data`.
+     Attributes of a persistent object which are *not* captured as part of its :term:`pickled data`.
 These attributes thus disappear during :term:`deactivation` or :term:`invalidation`.